Orders of Nikshych's Hopf algebra: An explicit description of Nikshych's Hopf algebra

 By checking compatibility with all associativity constraints we see that the isomorphism we have constructed does furnish a tensor structure on $F$.
-It can be shown directly that no matter what choice we make for $\gamma_{0,0}$ and $\alpha_{1,0}$, we will always end up with an isomorphic functor.
-We can thus assume, without loss of generality, that $\gamma_{0,0}=\alpha_{1,0}=1$.
+It can be shown directly that no matter what choice we make for $\gamma_{0,0}$ and $\alpha_{1,0}$, we will always end up with an isomorphic functor. {\it We can thus assume, without loss of generality, that} Then, the scalars $\alpha_{0,1}, \beta_{1,0}, \beta_{0,1},$ and $\gamma_{i,j}$ equal $1$ by equations \eqref{comp1}, \eqref{comp2}, and \eqref{comp3}.
 This finishes the description of the tensor structure on $F$.

 We summarize our discussion in the following result.